rblotsky/TextAdventureScripting/README.md

 >> Option C[]Lets you go to the next prompt! ~

 - You reach a new prompt to deal with...
 What’ll you do?
->> [Win the game!]You try to ‘win the game’, but you do not win the game.
+>> {COND:Section2,=,0}[Win the game!]You try to ‘win the game’, but you do not win the game.
 Do you even know how? ~
+   // This prompt is only displayed if Section 2 has not been visited, as specified by the Command at the beginning.
 >> [Sit and wait.]You sit and wait.
 That worked!
 Now you’re free! @END
 >> [Scream angrily.]You yell out into the void.
 Nothing happens. ~